Practical information during the semester

 Libraries of the Joint Faculties of Humanities and Theology

-- The library primarily provides support online, read more about the library here.
+- The library primarily provides support online, read more on the HT-libraries website.

 - You can search in LUBcat to see where your books are located before you visit the libraries (link to video).